 The traditional site was marked with signs several decades ago.
 Located on the old Dubia Farm, the assumption about it being the location was based primarily on Thompson's Narrative written about 40 years after he retired—not on his daily Journal—which we used during our 15 years of research into his journeys.
 You can read more about the Legacy of Saleesh House on another of my OBS pages.

 A FINAL NOTE

 Following are photos of the Road to the Buffalo

 signs installed along Highway 200 in Sanders County.

-The first, located at a Department of Transportation pullout near Weeksville, shows Linda standing with the new sign installed next to a MDT historical sign about Flathead House based, in part, on our research during the past 15 years.
+The first, located at a Department of Transportation pullout near Weeksville, shows Linda standing by the sign installed next to a MDT historical sign about Flathead House.
+The Flathead House sign is based, in part, on our research during the past 15 years.

 The second shows the two signs located adjacent to the bridge at Noxon.
-A fourth will be installed later at Thompson Falls.
+A fourth has been installed at Thompson Falls.